eguneys/blue-retro2023/README.md

   Controls:

-    - wasd or ijkl or arrows for movement
+    - wasd or ijkl or Arrows for movement
     - xc or Space for pickup
     - m for toggle music

+You can either manually control the player, or use buttons at the top right to automate the process.
+Hold pickup to pickup things and put them in your box to collect points.
+Highest points will be given a secret code and shared at the end of the jam.
+You have 2 minutes, enjoy.

 ## Tips